How to be a successful condo board director

 Knows the responsibilities and follows through with them

-A successful director knows their roles and responsibilities, and also the role of the property manager.
+A Successful director knows their roles and responsibilities and the property manager’s role.
 They always wear their director hat at the right time.
-Understanding the meaning of fiduciary responsibility, and always making decisions in the best interest of the corporation becomes standard practice.
-Good directors have read and understand all relevant provincial, state, or municipal legislation and the declaration, bylaws, and rules for their condominium.
+Understanding the meaning of fiduciary responsibility and constantly making decisions in the corporation’s best interest becomes standard practice.
+Good directors have read and understand all relevant provincial, state, or municipal legislation and their condominium’s declaration, bylaws, and rules.

 Is not afraid of the tough decisions

-Making the tough decisions can be hard.
+Making the tough decisions can be challenging.
 Raising condo fees is never a popular course of action.
-Successful directors are not trying to win a popularity contest and are not afraid to raise fees or introduce a special assessment when necessary.
+Successful directors are not trying to win a popularity contest and are not afraid to increase fees or introduce a special assessment when necessary.
 Maintaining a property is expensive.
-Cutting corners on maintenance is a very poor practice and one that always proves more costly over the long run.
+Cutting corners on maintenance is a very poor practice that always proves more costly over the long run.

 Possesses relevant skills

-People who are good leaders, well organized, great at interpersonal relations, able to think strategically, act proactively, and are good with financial management are valuable additions to any board.
+Good leaders, well-organized, great at interpersonal relations, able to think strategically, act proactively, and are good with financial management are valuable additions to any board.
 Having a background in accounting, bookkeeping, governance, law, engineering, or construction is also helpful.
 Previous experience on a board of directors is great, but in my experience, few condo board directors have this experience.

-Being able to “find your way in the dark,” is a special attribute that I think separates a good director from a great director.
-This is an individual who has a deep desire to learn and a forensic sense of curiosity; never stops digging into and peeling back the layers of an issue until reaching the core.
+Being able to “find your way in the dark” is a unique attribute that separates a good director from a great director.
+This individual has a deep desire to learn and a forensic sense of curiosity; they never stop digging into and peeling back the layers of an issue until reaching the core.
 This means knowing how to ask the right questions and to keep asking questions.
-It takes time and experience on a board to know what questions to ask.
-Over time, and with experience most directors find this gets easier and takes less time to uncover the underlying cause of an issue.
+Knowing what questions to ask takes time and experience on a board.
+Over time, and with experience, most directors find this easier, and it takes less time to uncover the underlying cause of an issue.

 Holds a B.O.A.R.D mindset